Baked Greek Meatballs with Feta (Video)

 Make it a Low-Carb Meal:

-The Greek Meatballs are great with Tzatziki Sauce and American Greek Salad for a low-carb meal.
+The Greek Meatballs will be amazing with Tzatziki Sauce and American Greek Salad for a low-carb meal.

 Weekend Food Prep: